-Synthetic biology is an applied science.
-It merges engineering principles with genetic engineering techniques to develop and test designer biological processes and unique microbes and plants for definied purposes.
+The field merges engineering principles with genetic engineering techniques to develop and test biological processes and unique microbes and plants.

 Synthetic biology sits on a continuum of genetic technologies.
 Traditionally, classical genetic engineering introduces one or a few genetic components, making adjustments to existing systems.
 Synthetic biology uses standardised DNA encoded parts to facilitate the planned assembly of DNA components, and more complete engineering of unique microbes and plants.